Panga123/bloc-apprentice-workbook/assessment-reviews/module-1/module-1-review.md

 ANSWER: hypertext markup language that are placed inside a file to edit words/text on a website.

 2. What is the difference between an ID and a class?
-NEED TO STUDY
+ANSWER: Both ID and class are CSS selectors;  ID's cannot repeat and are unique, whereas class can be repeated and are not unique.

 3. What does it mean to write "semantic" HTML?
-To write code that modifies or defines the meaning of content on a webpage (not just the look of a page)
+ANSWER: To write code that modifies or defines the meaning of content on a webpage (not just the look of a page)

 ### Exercises